darktable-org/dtdocs/content/darkroom/processing-modules/presets.md

 : Only apply the preset if the focal length of your image lies within the given range (from 0 to 1000).

 format
 : Only apply the preset to certain types of image.
+Check a box to include files matching a criterion; uncheck the box to exclude those files.
 Choose from "normal images", "raw", "HDR", "monochrome" and "color".

+---

+**Note**: If you deselect both "raw" and "normal images" the filter will not apply to any files (since all supported files are either normal images or raw files).
+Similarly if you deselect both "monochrome" and "color".

+---

 # managing presets